Here’s how 2018 ended.

-Trump orders a withdrawal of troops from Syria.
+Trump ordered a withdrawal of troops from Syria.

 In a gesture amounting to “You can’t quit.
-You’re fired,” Trump orders Mattis out by January 1st.
+You’re fired,” Trump ordered Mattis out by January 1st.

-Just before the holidays, the government shuts down over funding for the border wall.
+Just before the holidays, the government shut down over funding for the border wall.

 Through all this chaos, the Trump/Pence regime remains standing, poised to make even more shocking moves to reshape government, society, and empire, tossing aside existing norms, tearing apart the old alliances, and eliminating the roadblocks to ethnic cleansing and open tyranny.
-Consider this statement by Mike Shields, a CNN commentator and former RNC chief of staff: “What [Trump] ran on, what he really deeply believes, what he and Steve Bannon worked together on … was changing our trade policy, changing our immigration policy and changing our policy overseas.
-And they knew that they wouldn’t be able to do it without there being massive disruption and people saying it’s chaos.
-I think they expected this and I think what you’re seeing is the President finally getting to the point in this presidency where he’s sort of like, look, I’m going to carry out the policies that I ran on.
-And I don’t really care how much chaos you think there is, we’re going — that’s what’s going to happen when you’re changing things.”
+Consider this statement by Mike Shields, a CNN commentator and former RNC chief of staff: “…people that have followed the president will tell you that there’s a lot of things he issues that are not top of the list for him.
+Healthcare, taxes, are not the things he’s talked about for years, when he ran on, what he really deeply believes, what he and Steve Bannon worked together on, was changing our trade policy, changing our immigration policy and changing our policy overseas.
+And they knew that they wouldn’t be able to do it without massive disruption and people saying it’s chaos.
+People expected this.
+I think what you’re seeing is the President finally getting to the point in this presidency where he’s like, I’m going to carry out the policies that I ran on.
+And I don’t really care how much chaos you think there is, that’s what’s going to happen when you’re changing things.”

-A year ago on our website, in The Crisis They Haven’t Faced Yet, we stated, “What the Trump/Pence regime has survived thus far is the turbulence it promised, a turbulence necessary for tearing up the existing norms and bringing about a qualitative change in how society is governed.
+A year ago in a statement for Refuse Fascism called The Crisis They Haven’t Faced Yet, I wrote, “What the Trump/Pence regime has survived thus far is the turbulence it promised, a turbulence necessary for tearing up the existing norms and bringing about a qualitative change in how society is governed.
 This turbulence will give birth to a new order, the order of fascism, where everyone in society knows their place and doesn’t dare step out of it.”
 For two years, people have been taking the chaos of this presidency as a sign of incompetence or unraveling.
 This is a dangerous illusion.
 At the same time, this chaos can become a source of vulnerability for them, IF the people, thousands growing into millions, act in determined mass protest to stop them.